Friday, April 24, 2026

 https://ministryofcurry.com/black-bean-burgers/

-I'd eat the above in a low carb whole wheat wrap with lettuce, onions, peppers and some sauce (see below)
+I'd eat the above in a large, low-carb whole wheat wrap with lettuce, onions, peppers and some sauce (see below)

 I worried a little about running out of the patties above, so I bought a frozen bag of bean and cheese burritos from Walmart (210 calories each, I'd eat two at a time).
 I'd get them again.
 Ate 6 out of the 8 before getting home.